-In December 2021, ownership of the Camp 30 Cafeteria Building on the Jury Lands was transferred to the Municipality.
-The Municipality is working with the Jury Lands Foundation to plan for the future.
+In December 2021, ownership of the Camp 30 Cafeteria Building on the Jury Lands was transferred to the Municipality of Clarington.
+The Cafeteria is the only building owned by the Municipality within the Jury Lands, and it requires significant financial investment.
+The Municipality has been working with the Jury Lands Foundation to determine the building’s future.

 The area west of Lamb’s Road, north of Concession Street, to the rail line in Bowmanville is a Special Policy Area in Clarington’s Official Plan.
 The Municipality retained DTAH, an urban design firm, to assist with an overall vision for this block of land and address the campus of the former Boys Training School (Camp 30).
 The consulting firm worked with the Jury Lands Foundation, property owners and municipal staff to determine an overall concept.
 As a result, Council has adopted the urban design study as the guiding document for the adaptive reuse of the historic buildings.
 In addition, an Official Plan Amendment (121) has been adopted, which outlines development blocks and the development requirements for the remainder of the Special Policy Area.